-- To ensure that each pupil leaves school with the core skills of literacy, numeracy and social independence, which s/he will need in adult life,
+- To ensure that each pupil leaves school with the core skills of literacy, numeracy and social independence, which they will need in adult life;

-- To help each pupil to learn to appreciate and value his/her own strengths,
+- To help each pupil to learn to appreciate and value their own strengths;

 - To enable pupils to have the skills to take their place in society.